SkullCrusher/User-Profile-Service-Logon-Failure-Fix/README.md

 One of my desktops with Windows 7 installed on it was corrupting accounts so I wrote a fixer.
 The post for the manual fix is here and if it fits your situation then the fixer should work.
     http://support.microsoft.com/kb/947215

+# Windows error that this fixes
+"The User Profile Service failed the logon.
+User profile cannot be loaded." http://support.microsoft.com/kb/947215

 # To use:
 1. Download and run as administer.